wairas/happy-tools/DESCRIPTION.rst

-Library for turning hyper-spectral images into CSV.
+Python tools for dealing with hyper-spectral images.